Okpainmo/Okpainmo.github.io/README.md

 2. CSS
 3. Bootstrap 4
 4. I intend using Jquery too.
-You can see the porject live as i build on by following this link - Okpainmo.github.io Thanks for reading.
+You can see the project live as i build on by following this link - Okpainmo.github.io Thanks for reading.